rakic997/scala/README.md

 ## Still in progress
 Things I'm looking to work on: Checkout page, notification system, search, responsive (for now, only for mobile is done), further design improvements...

+## Scripts
+This project was created with Vite.

+npm install

+npm run dev

+npm run build